About the CAFÉ

 How it Works

-The CAFÉ takes a dollar amount of work, which would typically be performed in exchange for cash, and translates dollars into future common stock.
-The amount of equity (common stock) exchanged is based based on a startup’s stage and progress.
+The CAFÉ takes a dollar amount of work, typically performed in exchange for cash, and translates dollars into future common stock.
+The amount of equity (common stock) exchanged is based on a startup’s stage and progress.

 Best Practices.

-Below are some best practices for using the CAFÉ based on how we do it at Huddle.
+Below are some best practices for using the CAFÉ based on how use it at Huddle.

 We’ve been facilitating equity payments at Huddle since 2020.
 Before Huddle, we experimented with “sweat equity” startup investments since 2014.
-We’ve learned a thing of two, and we hope our standard agreement makes investing with your passion and time easier.
-We also hope it helps startups attract better workers with aligned incentives, decreasing a startups need for expensive preferred shareholders and angel investors who may not be valuable beyond cash.
+We’ve learned a thing or two, and we hope our standard agreement makes investing with time easier.
+We also hope it helps startups attract better workers with aligned incentives, decreasing a startup's need for expensive preferred shareholders and angel investors who may not be valuable beyond cash.